The Graham Norton Show is really rolling out the red carpet and inviting Hollywood royalty onto its sofa.

 The package started being shopped around earlier this month and Amblin is the likely landing spot though Legendary and Warner Bros. is still in the mix.
 Once picked up, the plan is to begin shooting the film in the first quarter of 2018 when Hanks’ schedule frees up.
 [Source]

 Tom Hanks is tackling an adaptation of the international best-selling novel A Man Called Ove.

 Hanks is attached to star in the project and will produce with his Playtone banner partner Gary Goetzman.
 Rita Wilson, Hanks’ wife and frequent producing partner, is also producing along with Fredrik Wikstrom Nicastro, it was announced Thursday.
 Nicastro hails from SF Studios, one of the companies behind the upcoming tennis drama Borg vs. McEnroe.
 He also executive produced the Swedish-language adaptation.

 The 2012 book by Fredrik Backman centers on a cantankerous widower who seems to revel in his bitterness and loneliness even as his frequent attempts at suicide seem to be thwarted by bad timing and bad luck.
 His life, however, takes a turn toward the unexpected when a mixed-race couple with two young daughters move into the neighborhood, leading to a heartwarming and life-affirming friendship.
 [Source]

-Written by on August 26
+Written by staff on August 26

 Steven Spielberg’s Pentagon Papers movie finally has a title.
 Fox said today that the pic about the Washington Post’s role in exposing the Pentagon Papers in 1971 will be called The Post.
 It officially was known as Untitled Steven Spielberg after earlier being titled The Papers.